singha200/Ethical-Hacking-Labs/0-Core-Knowledge/0-Networking-101.md

 * **Dynamic host configuration protocol (DHCP)**: assigns dynamic IP addresses to hosts and is maintained by the internet service provider.

 * **Internet service providers (ISP)**: companies that provide everyone with their internet connection, both to individuals and to businesses and other organizations.

+# 2. Switching
+## Data communication over a network - Circuit or Packet Switching (Two approaches)
+- **Circuit Switching ** - A dedicated comminucation path is established between two stations.
+The path follows a fixed sequence of intermediate links.
+- A logical channel gets defined on each physical link.
+Dedicated to the connection.
+- Steps - Connection establishment -> Data transfer -> Connection termination
+- Drawback - Channel capacity is dedicated, There is initial delay

+- **Packet switching** - Data link are shared, data are transmitted in short packets(kbs), A longer message is broken up into smaller chunks.
+The chunks are called packets. every packet conatins a header.
+Based on store and formward concept.
+Each intermediate node (router) maintain a routing table.

 # 2. IP & MAC Address
 ## What is an IP Address (Internet Protocol)?